RothITguy-jitsi/alpine-vm-wordpress/README.md

 | v7-9 – v7-10 | MariaDB update path hardened end-to-end: verified backups, filesystem-level data snapshots, `mariadb-upgrade` exit status checked, WordPress re-verified against the new database before the rollback path is discarded |
 | v7-6 – v7-8 | Network segmentation introduced (`wp-front` / `wp-db`, the latter `--internal`); rootless Podman support removed in favor of a single, better-tested rootful path; dedicated non-root SSH admin account; SHA256 digest pinning via Skopeo; WordPress candidate/cutover update pattern |
 | v7-3 – v7-5 | Custom `wp-admin` slug and GeoIP country filtering introduced; Alpine SHA-512 image verification added; CrowdSec bumped for a WAF-bypass CVE |

+**A note on `scan-heredocs.py`:** earlier revisions shipped this as a companion static check.
+It caught one specific bug shape — a heredoc meant to write a literal, executable script file left with an unquoted delimiter, so its `$(...)`/backticks fired immediately instead of staying literal for the script to run later.
+That shape needs a heredoc whose body becomes an executable script; after this restructuring, no such heredoc exists anywhere in the repository (every one of those bodies is a real file under `payload/` now), so the tool was retired rather than kept as a check that can only ever pass.
+See `CHANGELOG.md` and `test/README.md` for the full reasoning.

 ---